Table of Contents

 7.6.6.1.
 Tiebreakers are only performed during the elimination bracket phase.
 See section 10.2.2 for exceptions.

 7.6.6.2.
-If after the 2nd round the teams are tied, a 3rd round will be
+If after the 2nd round the teams are tied, a 3rd round will be played.
+Teams will be randomly assigned a side to start on for the 3rd round.

 7.6.6.2.1.
 For reloading for round 3 See 10.4.2.

 7.6.6.3.
-In the event that the teams are tied after a 3rd round, the
+In the event that the teams are tied after a 3rd round, the teams will move into sudden death.
+For sudden death:

 7.6.6.3.1.
 It consists of 3 1v1 rounds.
 The winner is the best 2 out of 3.